-Like many of the South African desert plants, Concrete Leaf Living Stone tends to become dormant, or semi-dormant, during the height of summer in order to conserve moisture.
-It is often a mistake during mid summer to keep the plants wet, although they do require some water during this period.
+Like many of the South African desert plants, Concrete Leaf Living Stone tends to become dormant or semi-dormant during the height of summer to conserve moisture.
+It is often a mistake during mid-summer to keep the plants wet, although they require some water during this period.

-Concrete Leaf Living Stone should be kept in a bright, sunny situation at all times.
-It will grow well in a south-facing window.
+Concrete Leaf Living Stone should be kept in a bright sunny situation at all times.

 Water this succulent well during the spring, allowing the to dry between waterings.
 During the summer, the semi-dormant Concrete Leaf Living Stone should be watered sparingly to avoid any chance of it rotting.
-During the early fall, it should be watered and allowed to dry several times, then in winter it should be kept fairly dry, only receiving enough water to prevent shrivelling.
+It should be watered and allowed to dry several times during the early fall, and then in winter, it should be kept fairly dry, only receiving enough water to prevent shriveling.
 This plant will soon rot if kept wet at low temperatures.

 As a native of very arid areas, Concrete Leaf Living Stone will benefit from a dry atmosphere.
 Feed this succulent regularly every 1 to 2 weeks during the spring, using afood or one recommended for tomatoes at about half strength.

-An extra gritty compost, containing about half grit, is recommended for this plant to reduce the chance of it being overwatered.
-Repot about every 2 years.
+An extra gritty compost containing about half grit is recommended for this plant to reduce the chance of it being overwatered.
+Repot about every two years.

 Concrete Leaf Living Stone grows quickly from seed or by division of larger clumps.
 Seeds are best sown in a warm, bright position in the early part of the year so that the plants are as large as possible before the onset of winter.